Chicken & Broccoli Alfredo

 To counteract the low fat Milk and make the sauce richer, I decided to use real Butter and increase the amount from the package directions.

-In this meal I used Bird’s Eye Steamfresh Broccoli Cuts but I meant to buy their Broccoli Florets, which have smaller, softer, more flavorful, and prettier pieces.
+In this meal I used Bird’s Eye Steamfresh Broccoli Cuts.
+They also offer Broccoli Florets, which have smaller, softer, more flavorful, and prettier pieces .. but I actually prefer the Walmart store brand Great Value Broccoli Florets.

 Knorr, Tyson, Bird’s Eye, and Horizon occasionally offer coupons online (check Coupons.com and the brand websites).
 This time I saved $0.75 on a Horizon milk drink box 6-pack.